-- The DSL will manage each report on a case-by-case basis and will keep the risk assessment under review. - Where there is a criminal investigation into a rape, assault by penetration or sexual assault, the alleged perpetrator should be removed from any classes they share with the victim. - The DSL will consider how best to keep the victim and perpetrator a reasonable distance apart on the premises and on transport where appropriate. - Where a criminal investigation into a rape or assault by penetration leads to a conviction or caution, we will take suitable action.
-In all but the most exceptional of circumstances, the rape or assault is likely to constitute a serious breach of discipline and lead to the view that allowing the perpetrator to remain in the same Setting would seriously harm the education or welfare of the victim (and potentially other pupils or students). - Where a criminal investigation into sexual assault leads to a conviction or caution, the Setting will, if it has not already, consider any suitable sanctions in light of their behaviour policy, including consideration of permanent exclusion. - Where the perpetrator is going to remain at the Setting, the principle would be to continue keeping the victim and perpetrator in separate classes and continue to consider the most appropriate way to manage potential contact on the premises and transport.
-The nature of the conviction or caution and wishes of the victim will be especially important in determining how to proceed in such cases.
+• The DSL will manage each report on a case-by-case basis and will keep the risk assessment under review.

+- Where there is a criminal investigation into a rape, assault by penetration or sexual assault, the alleged child who harmed should be removed from any classes they share with the victim. - The DSL will consider how best to keep the victim and other child a reasonable distance apart on the premises and on transport where appropriate. - Where a criminal investigation into a rape or assault by penetration leads to a conviction or caution, we will take suitable action.
+In all but the most exceptional of circumstances, the rape or assault is likely to constitute a serious breach of discipline and lead to the view that allowing the other child to remain in the same Setting would seriously harm the education or welfare of the victim (and potentially other pupils or students). - Where a criminal investigation into sexual assault leads to a conviction or caution, the Setting will, if it has not already, consider any suitable sanctions in light of their behaviour policy, including consideration of permanent exclusion. - Where the child who harmed is going to remain at the Setting, the principle would be to continue keeping the victim and child who harmed in separate classes and continue to consider the most appropriate way to manage potential contact on the premises and transport.
+The nature of the conviction or caution and wishes of the victim will be especially important in determining how to proceed in such cases. - The victim, alleged child who harmed and other witnesses (children& adults) will receive appropriate support and safeguards on a case-by-case basis.

-- The victim, alleged perpetrator and other witnesses (children& adults) will receive appropriate support and safeguards on a case-by-case basis. - We will impose any appropriate sanctions against the alleged perpetrator in line with our behaviour policy. - We recognise that implementing sanctions and providing appropriate support are not mutually exclusive actions and will occur at the same time if necessary.
+- We will impose any appropriate sanctions against the child who harmed in line with our behaviour policy. - We recognise that implementing sanctions and providing appropriate support are not mutually exclusive actions and will occur at the same time if necessary.